HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/boussinesq-mathematical-notes.rst

 in the runtime summary are evaluated on accepted solver snapshots, excluding the raw transient initial condition.

+The same pattern remains visible on the stronger heterogeneous cycling variant where :math:`K` and :math:`S_y` are mapped from generated concentric hydrofacies over the committed basin mesh.
+In that case the regularized partition path still keeps one persistent seepage window active, while the mixed complementarity path converges with repeated on/off threshold windows and returns to a dry terminal state.

 Mapping Between Equations And Code
 ----------------------------------